alexpaul/JavaScript/Functions.md

 #### Challenge 2

-Write a JavaScript function that reverse a number.
+Write a JavaScript function that reverses a number.

 _Example x = 32243_
 _Expected Output : 34223_